Man with Adam Toledo when he was shot by police out of jail

 Roman was arrested at the scene on misdemeanor charges of resisting or obstructing a peace officer but he was later charged with felony counts of child endangerment, aggravated unlawful use of a weapon and reckless discharge of a firearm after investigators determined that he fired the gun several times before police arrived.

+Kesia Reynolds, an official of the organization, told the Chicago Tribune the organization reviewed Roman’s case as fitting the organization’s mission to pay bail for people who can’t and to end police violence.
+A judge ordered Roman held on $150,000 bond for the charges connected to the Toledo case and $250,000 for a probation violation

+“We are aware that the city will continue to use him as a scapegoat for the (killing) of Adam Toledo, which was committed by the Chicago Police Department,” she said.

-Largely peaceful demonstrations have been held each day since the video was released Thursday.
+Largely peaceful demonstrations have been held each day since the video of Toledo’s shooting was released Thursday.
 Attendees have criticized the Chicago Police Department for a long history of misconduct, particularly in Black and Latino neighborhoods, and called for justice for Adam, who was Latino.
 Stillman is white.

 Sign up for Daily Newsletters